 - 1 cup baby spinach

-- salt and pepper to season
+- sea salt and pepper to taste

-- coconut yoghurt optional
+- 1 cup coconut yoghurt

-- fresh coriander optional
+- ¼ cup fresh coriander thinly sliced

 - Preheat the oven to 200 degrees Celsius.